 Early Graduation form that may be obtained in the Counseling office.
-Upon its completion, it should be turned in to the building Principal by December 1 of the current school year.
+Upon its completion, it should be turned into the building Principal by December 1 of the current school year.
 A student who intends to graduate early must complete all graduation requirements as approved by the Kearney Board of Education.
-Student who intend to graduate early may not attend part-time the first semester of their senior year.
+Students who intend to graduate early may not attend part-time the first semester of their senior year.
 Deadline extension is on a case by case basis.
-If a student graduates early or attends part-time semester 2 of senior year, he/she will be removed from class rank and will not be eligible for local scholarships.
-Students who intend to graduate at the end of three years will not be classified as a senior but will graduate as a junior.
+If a student graduates early he/she will be removed from class rank.
+If A student attends part time second semester, they will not be included in class rank.
 These students are expected to complete all academic and attendance requirements for graduation.
 They are also expected to participate in the appropriate meetings and rehearsals for the commencement exercise including attending the required graduation rehearsal to participate in the graduation ceremony.